CISteefel/CrunchTope/README.md

     --with-debugging=0 \
     --with-shared-libraries=0

-And then to use Visual Studio 2022 to build Crunch (use "ifx" Fortran compiler):
+And then to use Visual Studio 2022 to build Crunch (use "ifx" Fortran compiler), with maximum optimizations set (unless you want to use the Visual Studio Debugger, in which Optimizations=None).
+Attempts to use Interprocedural Optimization doubled the execution time.

     Additional Include Directories
     $(OUTDIR)